Back to Blog

 Date Confusion

-Many people confuse 1900 and 1901 for Federation.
-Remember: Federation happened on January 1, 1901 - the start of the new century.
+People mix up 1900 and 1901 for Federation.
+It happened on 1 January 1901, the first day of the new century.

 Government Level Mix-ups